 Kittery is a special place.
 Its residents agree and very much enjoy living here.
 Visitors know one Kittery - the discount retail outlets and the beautiful seaside public parks.
 The Town has many more features known to residents who jealously guard some of these secret spots.
-Some residents fear that limited capacity to accommodate large numbers of people may result in the destruction of sensitive environmental quality and detract from their ability to enjoy them.
+Some residents fear that limited capacity to accommodate large numbers of people may result in the degradation of sensitive environmental areas and detract from their ability to enjoy them.

 Kittery is a community of contrasts.
 On the one hand, it is a quiet, waterfront residential community.
-It has beautiful natural and historic features and both a working waterfront as well as a scenic seaside drive.
+It has beautiful natural and historic features and both a working and scenic waterfront.
 It is also a major employment center (both the Portsmouth Naval Shipyard and the Outlet Mall area provide a large number of jobs).
-The goal of this plan is to find a way to balance these and other competing interests to maximize the quality of life in Kittery.
+The goal of this plan is to find a way to balance these and other competing interests to maximize the quality of life in Kittery for all residents.